Social insurance in Austria

-In Austria, there are also a number of separate insurance systems for individual businesses such as insurance companies, the Austrian Federal Railways (ÖBB) and the Austrian Broadcasting Corporation (ORF).
+In Austria, there are also a number of separate insurance systems for individual businesses such as insurance companies and the Austrian Broadcasting Corporation (ORF).

 In principle, the systems of compulsory insurance under the Social Insurance Act for Commerce and Trade (GSVG) and under the General Social Insurance Act (ASVG) are compatible.
 In practice, however, it is not always easy to reconcile the two systems.
 Problems may arise in particular when it comes to unemployment benefits as a consequence of subsequent charges, reassessments or reclamation of payments, etc. We recommend that you obtain individual advice in such cases.

-During a year of compulsory insurance with the SVA, a person is not entitled to unemployment benefits. – However, if certain criteria are met, an exemption may apply through a suspension of self-employed activities.
+During a year of compulsory insurance with the SVS, a person is not entitled to unemployment benefits. – However, if certain criteria are met, an exemption may apply through a suspension of self-employed activities.

 Employees with a salary below the marginal earnings threshold are subject to compulsory accident insurance, but not to compulsory health and pension insurance.
-For that reason, marginally employed persons are recommended to opt for voluntary self-insurance, which is possible both with the respective regional health insurance fund (Gebietskrankenkasse, GKK) and with the Social Insurance Institution for Commerce and Trade (Versicherungsanstalt für selbstständig Versicherte, SVA).
+For that reason, marginally employed persons are recommended to opt for voluntary self-insurance, which is possible both with the Austrian Health Insurance ÖGK and with the Social Insurance Institution for Commerce and Trade, Feeelancers and Farmers SVS.

 Example of multiple insurance: